donovanh/vision.rodeo/content/blog/2024-06-20-multiple-gestures/index.md

 The `installGestures` method sets up the extensions.

+## Using with Reality Composer Pro

+As the above files are added to the Reality Composer Pro scene, they become available as settings to allow interaction on objects and scenes defined there.
+However I'd like to try to apply the code to the objects created dynamically within my app.

 ## Applying to entities

 In the shared view model (`SharedViewModel`), I added the `components` to handle gestures like so: